 Let’s try to draw up a list of expenses that are likely to come up quickly in your process, for an emerging brand and a small business.

-• Marketing: To give visibility to your brand and company, you'll certainly want to boost your ads with online and physical advertising.
+- Marketing: To give visibility to your company, you’ll certainly want to boost your ads with online and physical advertising.

-What should you study before starting your brand?
+What should you study before creating a brand?

 In fact, to create your own brand, you don’t need any particular diploma.